RyKaj/Documentation/Agile/Terminology.md

 **T-Shirt Sizing**: A relative estimation technique which uses qualitative measures rather than quantitative ones to assert the projected size of backlog items.
 Typical sizes include XS, S, M, L, XL, and XXL.
 The use of T-Shirt sizing may make the elicitation of metrics, such as a burn-down chart, difficult unless they are mapped to a numerical scheme such as story points.
 See also: relative estimation.

 ### U

 **Unit Testing**: The authoring and execution of test cases which verify the functional correctness of specific units of code, such as functions or methods and their modules or classes.
 See also: TDD.

+**Upstream Flow**: The part of the workflow that represents a discovery phase that includes the activities through which an idea passes and until it becomes available to a squad to be committed to/selected for work, or discarded.
+Each idea goes through several steps of refinement such as gathering information, doing scientific research, market research, risk assessment, business analysis, etc.

 **Usability Testing**: The verification of system functionality by end-users or their representatives, thereby increasing the degree of assurance that an increment will prove to be of usable quality should it be released.

 **User Story**: A placeholder for one or more conversations about a possible requirement.
 User stories are commonly used to represent the functional characteristics of a system from the perspective of an end-user, and will assert one or more acceptance criteria.
 A Product Backlog may consist largely or entirely of user stories.
 See also: The Three C's, acceptance criteria, INVEST.

 ### V